 Chronic conditions such as: respiratory problems, digestive problems, circulatory disorders, nervous system disorders`

-Acupuncture also reduces stress and anxiety, and helps patients enter a deep state of relaxation, which enhances the healing process.
-Herbal medicine can increase the effectiveness of your acupuncture treatment and is often the primary treatment for chronic internal medical disorder.
+Acupuncture also helps reduce stress and anxiety, and helps patients enter a deep state of relaxation, which enhances the healing process.
+Herbal medicine can increase the effectiveness of your acupuncture treatment.

 I know Acupuncture involves needles.
 Does it hurt?
 People tend to experience acupuncture differently.
 Generally speaking, Acupuncture should not be painful.
 When your practitioner inserts a needle, he looks for signs that Qi has arrived by any one of a number of signs.
 You may feel a dull ache, perhaps a feeling of electricity or tingling, a sensation of heat or cold, or it may just feel strange.
 Sometimes you can feel Qi running up or down the body or a limb.
 It is important that the sensation of Qi be felt.
 Occasionally you may like you've been stung by a bee.
 This can be somewhat uncomfortable, but should pass almost immediately.
 If it doesn't, tell your practitioner right away so he can adjust or remove the needle.
 Occasionally you may feel a throbbing ache, which may also be somewhat uncomfortable, especially if you are being treated for a chronic condition.
 At no time, though, should you have any sensation that is beyond your tolerance level.
 If you do, let your practitioner know right away.
 The fact is that the vast majority of clients report that, after a while, they begin to feel a real sense of well-being, almost euphoria.